UKCloud/documentation/articles/azure/azs-how-setup-recovery.md

 ---
 # Setting up disaster recovery for Azure Stack VMs to Azure

-The purpose of this guide is to help the setting up of the Azure Stack disaster recovery to Azure using the Azure Site Recovery Service.
+The purpose of this guide is to help the setting up of the **Azure Stack** disaster recovery to **Public Azure** using the **Azure Site Recovery Service**.

-Site Recovery contributes to your business continuity and disaster recovery strategy.
+**Site Recovery** contributes to your business continuity and disaster recovery strategy.
 The service ensures that your VM workloads remain available when expected and unexpected outages occur.

 * Site Recovery orchestrates and manages replication of VMs to Azure storage.
 * When an outage occurs in your primary site, you use Site Recovery to fail over to Azure.